 Recommendations to improve local solar permitting: Outlines a streamlined permitting process for small PV systems and information that will help local governments clarify current laws for installations of all sizes.

+“Electrical generation from renewable energy sources instead of using fossil fuel contributes towards reducing the carbon footprint,” Younan said.
+“Aside from the environmental benefits, the growing renewable energy industry is producing new jobs and economic opportunities.”
 The International Code Council is a member-focused association dedicated to helping the building safety community and construction industry provide safe and sustainable construction through the development of codes and standards used in the design, build and compliance process.
 Most U.S. communities and many global markets choose the International Codes.